Under Armour, Inc.

 if margin does not improve from here, the 108.4x trailing p/e is not a cheap-turnaround multiple. it is just expensive.

-consumer pullback hits discretionary spend
+Consumer pullback hits discretionary spend

 under armour sells wants more than needs. if shoppers trade down, a $5.2B revenue base can shrink again before management finishes the reset.